kierse/mediarover/_posts/2009-07-16-Media-Rover-0.1.0.markdown

 * cleaned up default config
 * updated comments/documentation in default config template
 * set default logging levels to INFO
-* added '-' to list of characters stripped off the end of a valid series
 * updated default ignore list to include exe,bat,com